Imagine you’re a man or woman like John Wick.

 Another general issue is the coffee grounds can generate static and stick to the inside bare metal walls.

 Overall, if you want a high quality hand grinder and don’t want to shell out a lot of money for electric grinders, then the people agree the 1Zpresso JX Pro is likely the most cost effective grinder to improve your coffee brewing experience.

 We also wanted to compare the 1Zpresso JX Pro to other similar manual coffee grinders in the market to see how it stacks up.
 Here is what we found to help you decide if the JX-Pro is worth adding to your morning routine.

 1Zpresso JX Pro vs. Junoesque

 One of the manual coffee grounders we found to compare to the JX Pro is the Junoesque ACE48 manual burr coffee grinder.
 Like the JX Pro it is considered a higher end coffee grinder.
 It sports a powerful 48 mm titanium coated carbon steel hexagon conical burr grinder that brings coffee beans to their knees!
 This means incredibly uniform and consistent coffee grounds.
 But what are some of the key differences.

 - The Junoesque is built with fine quality and latest technology.
-When you consider the innovative spline design, horizontal ball, and double bearings, its no wonder the Junoesque not only delivers uniform even coffee grounds, but at a minimum effort and fast.
+When you consider the innovative spline design, horizontal ball, and double bearings, its no wonder the Junoesque not only delivers uniform grind consistency, but at a minimum effort and fast.
 The JX-Pro delivers similar results with a different build.